open-compass/LawBench/README.md

 ### Model Output Format
 The model outputs are stored under the [predictions/zero_shot](https://github.com/open-compass/LawBench/tree/main/predictions/zero_shot) and [predictions/one_shot](https://github.com/open-compass/LawBench/tree/main/predictions/one_shot) folder.
 Every system has its own subfolder.
 Within each subfolder, task predictions are stored in  <task_id>.json file.
-The json file can be loaded via json.load as a dictionaries.
+The json file can be loaded via json.load as a dictionary.
 The data format is as follows (use task 3-2 from GPT-4 zero-shot prediction as an example):

 ```json